kylefmohr/SparkFun-Thing-Plus-RP2040-Pinout/README.md

 # SparkFun-Thing-Plus-RP2040-Pinout

-I notied the Thing Plus RP2040 didn't have a pinout available, so I tried my hand at making my own.
+I noticed the Thing Plus RP2040 didn't have a pinout available, so I tried my hand at making my own.
 Enjoy!

 If you want to edit it, download the .drawio file and open it on the https://app.diagrams.net website.
 And feel free to open a PR when you're done.